anmho/caching/README.md

-# An overview of various caching methods
+# An Overview of Various Caching Methods

 ### Cache Aside
 **Read Strategies**